quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 there are several unlikely future design decisions that could impact the operation of QUIC-LB.

-A QUIC version might define limits on connection ID length that make some or all of the mechanisms in this document unusable.
-For example, a maximum connection ID length could be below the minimum necessary to use all or part of this specification; or, the minimum connection ID length could be larger than the largest value in this specification.
+The maximum Connection ID length could be below the minimum necessary to use all or part of this specification.
+The minimum Connection ID length could exceed the limits in this specification.

 {{unroutable}} provides guidance about how load balancers should handle unroutable DCIDs.
 This guidance, and the implementation of an algorithm to